Horses Unlocked:

 Siobhán Watkins, Ph.D

 Siv Watkins specializes in working with senior, neglected and injured horses.
-She is intensely dedicated to caring for sick horses, and horses undergoing rehabilitation.
 In the past, Siv has worked as a barn manager for a racehorse rescue, herd manager for a therapeutic riding barn, and been a wilderness riding guide.
 Now, she offers services in specialized husbandry, movement training and science communication through Skeleton Key Equine.

-Before becoming an equine professional, Siv had a career spanning 17 years in the academic and corporate life sciences, and holds a Ph.D in biology which she earned in 2011.
-Her background in the biological sciences, which included teaching high-level subject matter at the university/college level, has served her current interests in equine science and research.
+In addition to her work with horses, Siv teaches anatomy, physiology, and microbiology at a local college in New Mexico.
+She loves explaining biological concepts, and exploring high-level science for all types of audiences.
+Siv has had a career spanning 25 years in the academic and corporate life sciences, and holds a Ph.D in biology which she earned in 2011.
+She sits on the board of Equiphysics, a nonprofit research and education institute advancing the science of equine physiology, movement, respiration, and cardiovascular function.
 Siv is a regular contributor to Eclectic Horseman, and writes and teaches on topics relating to equine science.

 Siv’s greatest and most impactful teachers have been the very many horses she has been privileged to work alongside.
 In particular, her own big gelding, Apollo, who was lost to sudden unpreventable illness in 2023.
-Apollo was one of Siv’s greatest teachers, and she misses him every day.
 The good work she does to help horses now is part of Apollo’s rich and lasting legacy.